jradd/django-newproj-template/readme.md

 However, this template is intended to be used in conjunction with Vagrant as part of a broader project.

+## Vagrant

+Vagrant offers the ability to create unique virtual machines on a per-project basis.
+Using Vagrant you can install system-level libraries without conflicting with other projects and share virtual machines with others on your team so you're all using the same thing.

+These instructions go through the configuration of a new Ubuntu 64-bit operating system on a Vagrant Box hosted on an Apple Macintosh computer with Git and Curl as a minimum.
+These same set of instructions should work on a Linux box with a similar configuration.

+Using the Vagrant box requires you to interact with _manage.py_ from within the virtual environment although you can use a text editor or IDE of your choice for editing on your host system via a shared folder and you can access the site through a web browser of your choice by taking advantage of port forwarding between the virtual environment and the host.

+This configuration uses a [post-merge Git hook](#post-merge) to sync/migrate the database and compile SASS, as such managing Git must be done within the virtual environment as well.
+For simplicity sake it is recommended that SASS stylesheets be compiled within the virtual environment and a [shortcut is added to the bash profile to help facilitate this](https://github.com/jbergantine/chef-cookbook-djangonewproj#compass).

+The [Vagrantfile](https://gist.github.com/3875868) configures a virtual environment to include:

+* Python 2.7.3
+* PIP
+* Virtualenv
+* VirtualenvWrapper
+* Postgres 9.1
+* Git
+* libfreetype
+* libjpeg
+* zlib
+* Xapian

+Additionally, the [Vagrantfile](https://gist.github.com/3875868) calls on a Cookbook[(Chef-Cookbook-DjangoNewProj)](https://github.com/jbergantine/chef-cookbook-djangonewproj) intended to be used with this project which sets up a new Django project called _myproject_ in a virtual environment named _djangoproj_ and connects that to a PostgreSQL database called _django_db_.

 ## Assumptions

 This template sets up a number of defaults for ``django-admin.py startproject`` by making a number of assumptions about your preferences, application choices, encouraging a particular dev environment configuration and by loading in an initial set of templates, and if used as intended, CSS files and JavaScript libraries.